javiorfo/go-microservice/README.md

 ## Usage
 - Executing `make help` all the available commands will be listed.
-- Also the standard Go commands could be used, like `go run cmd/main.go`
+- Also the standard Go commands could be used, like `go run main.go`
 - To use this archetype with a different name, execute this command to replace the names:
 ```bash
 find . -type f -exec sed -i 's/go-microservice/your-project-name/g' {} +